jviding/GreenFront/README.md

 -grunt <br>

 # Usage
-Go to the GreenFront directory. <br>
+Go to the root of GreenFront project. <br>
 Run: $npm install <br>
 Run: $bower install <br>
 Run: $grunt serve <br>
-App should be now running on port 9000 <br>
+Now the project should be running on your localhost. <br>
-You can see it running at localhost:9000/

-# Deploying
+# Deployment
-Go to the GreenFront directory. <br>
+Go to the root of GreenFront project. <br>
 Run: $grunt <br>
-(or $grunt --force) <br>
+($grunt --force might be required) <br>
-Now you may deploy the dist folder to Heroku for example.
+Deploy dist folder to your chosen location.
+Heroku for example. <br>

+# How it works
+GreenFront fetches data that we have stored in Firebase and shows it in angular charts.
+We can view the last 1 hour, the current day, last 7 days or last 30 days.